benoitkugler/gomacro/readme.md

 ### A go tool to analyze your code and generate boilerplate in various formats

-This module provides a tool taking Go code as input and generating boilerplate code in the following formats :
+This module provides a tool taking Go code as input and generating boilerplate code in the following languages :

-- Go : JSON support for union types (`generator/go/unions`), SQL CRUD operations and random data structure generation (`generator/go/randdata`).
+- Go : JSON support for union types (`generator/go/unions`), SQL CRUD operations (`generator/go/sqlcrud`) and random data structure generation (`generator/go/randdata`).
-- SQL (Postgres) : creation statements and JSON validation functions
+- SQL (Postgres) : creation statements and JSON validation functions (`generator/sql`)
 - TypeScript : type definitions and Axios API (`generator/typescript`)
 - Dart : type definitions and JSON routines (`generator/dart`)